 - Opportunities to work with other organizations whose purposes are in accord with those of the ANRC

-The ANRC National Equitation Championships, traditionally held in April, is an invitational competition for collegiate, junior, and adult amateur teams that pay an annual ANRC membership fee.
+The ANRC National Equitation Championships, traditionally held in April, is an invitational competition for collegiate, junior, and adult amateur teams.
 Each group is judged separately.
 In each championship, teams may compete in a 3′ or 2’6 division.
 The competition is judged and scored on equitation skills and sound horsemanship practices in four phases:

 - A Written test based on riding theory and a selected stable management topic worth 5% of the total score